Bell, California: 2010 census

-There were 8,918 households, out of which 57.6% had children under the age of 18 living with them, 58.0% were married couples living together, 18.3% had a female householder with no husband present, and 14.6% were non-families.
-11.0% of all households were made up of individuals, and 5.1% had someone living alone who was 65 years of age or older.
-The average household size was 4.05 and the average family size was 4.27.

-35.3% of the population were under the age of 18, 12.9% were from 18 to 24, 32.2% from 25 to 44, 14.1% from 45 to 64, and 5.4% 65 years of age or older.
-The median age was 26 years.
-For every 100 females, there were 102.0 males.
-For every 100 females age 18 and over, there were 99.3males.

-The median household income was $29,946 and the median family income was $30,504.
+As of 2000, Mexican (67.7%) and Salvadoran (4.4%) were the most common ancestries.
+Mexico (73.1%) and El Salvador (9.8%) were the most common foreign places of birth.
+Bell also has a small Lebanese community.

 Income data

-During 2009–2013, Bell had a median household income of $35,985, with 30.2% of its residents living below the federal poverty line.
+During 2019–2023, Bell had a median household income of $60,641, with 22.8% of its residents living below the federal poverty line.
+The per capita income was $22,004.

 Economy

-Bell is in a financial crisis due to the above-referenced public embezzlement scandals.
-Due to the actions of the former city's manager (Robert Rizzo) and the council in squandering the taxes of their constituents for their own benefit, there is a deficit of several million dollars in the general fund.
-An audit by the Los Angeles County auditor-controller concluded that the city must significantly downsize its budget, including the possibility of disbanding its police department and contracting with the Los Angeles County Sheriff's Department.
+By December 2010, Bell was in a financial crisis due to the above-referenced public embezzlement scandals.
+Due to the actions of the former city's manager (Robert Rizzo) and the council in squandering the taxes of their constituents for their own benefit, there was a deficit of several million dollars in the general fund.
+An audit by the Los Angeles County auditor-controller concluded that the city had to significantly downsize its budget, including the possibility of disbanding its police department and contracting with the Los Angeles County Sheriff's Department.

 Government and infrastructure

 The City of Bell has a City Council-City Manager form of local government.
-City Council is composed of five council members who serve four year terms, and the Mayor is elected every year by its fellow council members.
+City Council is composed of five council members who serve four-year terms, and the Mayor is elected every year by its fellow council members.
 The City of Bell contracts with Los Angeles County for Fire protection services, along with Animal control services.

 The city has the following departments: